PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 - deterministic analytical cycles
 - formal integrity classification
-- full traceability of inputs and transformations
+- full traceability of analytical inputs and transformations
-- structural replayability of analytical runs
+- deterministic replay of analytical cycles

-Each analytical cycle produces a **verifiable integrity fingerprint**, allowing decisions to be reconstructed and examined after execution.
+Each analytical cycle produces a **verifiable integrity fingerprint**, allowing analytical decisions to be reconstructed and examined after execution.

 ---